boonsuen/cubik/README.md

 # Cubik

-This example is the most basic version of react-static available.
-It includes:
-- Babel
+The stack includes:
-- SASS/SCSS imports
+- styled-components
 - Image imports
 - File imports
-- SASS Loader
 - Automatic Routing

-To get started, run `react-static create` and use the `sass` template.
+To get started, run `react-static create` and use the `styled-components` template.